moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting you can upload additional resources to the theme.
 The advantage of uploading files to this file area is that those files can be delivered without a check if the user is logged in.
 This is also why you should only add files that are uncritical and everyone should be allowed to access and don't need be protected with a valid login.
 As soon as you have uploaded at least one file to this filearea and have stored the settings, a list will appear underneath which will give you the URL which you can use to reference a particular file.

+##### Custom fonts

+With this setting you can upload custom fonts to the theme.
+The advantage of uploading fonts to this file area is that those fonts can be delivered without a check if the user is logged in and can be used as locally installed fonts everywhere on the site.
+As soon as you have uploaded at least one font to this filearea and have stored the settings, a list will appear underneath which will give you CSS code snippets which you can use as a boilerplate to reference particular fonts in your custom SCSS.

 ### Settings page "Feel"

 #### Tab "Navigation"